DaleOrders/AWS-Study-Notes/README.md

 Provision or terminate instances to keep at the desired level Scaling Policies can trigger this based on metrics.

-Autoscaling Groups will distribute EC2 instances to try and keep the AZs equal.
+Autoscaling Groups will distribute EC2 instances across the AZs to try and keep the load equal (resilence and HA).

 ![picture 2](images/1cc3d5673b76686a7c632ecca0ca40ec462dae5b04f3448fa94e76bd9388cf0f.png)